Myrinia/NetworkToolkit/README.md

 ## Inspiration

 As of me upgrading my Internet Connection and not reaching the full Bandwith on specific hosts, i wanted to dig deeper and found out that it's not only me not reaching the booked speed.
+So the idea was born to create this Toolkit, to allow for everyone to test the internet bandwith on real test data, instead of Speedtests.

 ```
 ```

 ## Disclaimer:

 * It's just a private project, so reporting bugs is just fine, but i can't guarantee for it to work
 * No Ads
 * No Malware
 * No Spam
-* No Junk,  just a simple Speed, Ping, Tracetester
+* No Junk..,  just a simple Speed, Ping, Tracetester